Deploy prebuilt apps

 | First-deploy job | Run once after the wheel install.
 Re-running on an existing install is safe (idempotent) but pointless. |

-| DB rights | The framework's default pool must reach a Postgres server with CREATE DATABASE + CREATE ROLE rights.
-The recommended pattern is to point default at a Postgres postgres superuser for the deploy run, then later point it at a less-privileged user. |
+| DB rights | The default pool must reach a Postgres server with CREATE DATABASE + CREATE ROLE rights.
+In the bundled Full layout, the default pool points at the bundled Postgres and runs as liberty (which is a superuser via the bundled POSTGRES_USER). |

-| Output | The Run detail page lists every role and database created, plus the schema bootstrap log per table. |
+| Output | The Run detail page lists every role + database created, plus the schema-bootstrap log per table. |

 Connect Nomasx-1 to a JD Edwards source